dailymotion-oss/octopilot/docs/root/README.md

 This is the "root" documentation project for octopilot, it contains:
 - a high-level overview of what is octopilot
-- links to the detailled per-version documentation
+- links to the detailed per-version documentation

 It's a static website build with [Hugo](https://gohugo.io/).
 - the content is written in markdown format, in the [content](./content/) directory